Eagle-Enterprises/development-environment/README.md

 `/vagrant` directory will be lost**

 ## VS Code Extensions
-_This is completely optional, just if you're curious as to which I'm using_
+This is completely optional, just if you're curious as to which I'm using:

 - In Bash:
   `cat vs-code-extensions-list.txt | xargs -L 1 code --install-extension`